FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 [![IMAGE ALT TEXT](https://i3.ytimg.com/vi/C3WD0WveKJY/sddefault.jpg)](https://www.youtube.com/watch?v=C3WD0WveKJY "Journey 6 - Mars Incoming")

-For the astronomy aficionados, Astro will chime and let you know if the cellestial object that you are monitoring has appeared in the horizon.
+For the astronomy aficionados, Astro will chime and let you know if the cellestial object that you are monitoring has appeared in the horizon (i.e. a Mars-rise)

 Thank you again for the help, Maria Veronica!